How Mortgages Work | Types, Rates, LTV Rules & More

 Here, you get a discount on the lender’s SVR.
 For example, if the lender’s SVR is 4.5% and your mortgage has a 1.5% discount, you’ll pay 3%.
 Deals are sometimes ‘stepped’ – meaning you might get a 1.5% discount for year one, but only a 1% discount for year two.

-How long is a mortgage?
+How long is a mortgage term?

 A typical mortgage deal comes with a 25-year term.
 That is, at the end of the 25 years, you will have paid back the full loan (plus interest) and you will own your property outright.
 However, there are shorter and longer mortgages on the market, although these are rarer and usually have more strict lending criteria.
 You can actually get mortgages anywhere between six months and 40 years long.